FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 Stayed tuned for an upcoming blog post where we walk through the real world performance numbers for 100 million users with passwords of varying length.

-If you'd like to discuss on this feature, comment below or visit the FusionAuth GitHub issue for it and upvote or comment. **NEED TO MAKE GITHUB ISSUE to link to**
+If you'd like to discuss on this feature, comment below or visit the FusionAuth GitHub issue for it and upvote or comment.
+[Feature: Entropy based password hashing](https://github.com/FusionAuth/fusionauth-issues/issues/85)